MicrosoftDocs/architecture-center/docs/example-scenario/monitoring/enterprise-monitoring-content.md

 Large enterprises need to consider many factors when modernizing their existing monitoring solution.
-Enterprises can achieve centralized monitoring management across the board by using Azure Monitor features.
+Enterprises can achieve centralized monitoring management by using Azure Monitor features.
 This example scenario illustrates enterprise-level monitoring that uses Azure Monitor.

 Enterprise teams have different workloads, such as Windows, Linux, SQL, identity-based workloads, virtual desktop infrastructure (VDI), containers, and web apps.
 These workloads can be running in any cloud providers, on-premises, or a combination.
 With such a vast array of workloads in different environments, cloud-based monitoring is complex.